 This is why I’m in graduate school.
 This is the focus of my PhD.

 In the wake of a disaster, the housing sector typically experiences the greatest amount of damage.
 The loss of a house not only has physical but also social, economic, and psychological effects.
 Therefore, there is great attention and emphasis given to rebuilding and repairing houses after a disaster.
-Thus, this project examines how communities participate in rebuilding housing, how these rebuilt houses are expected to perform, and the link between participation and performance.
+Thus, this project examines how communities perceive these houses, how these rebuilt houses are expected to perform, and to identify conflicts between the two.